BuddhaUR

 Citations you can tap

-Every answer is grounded in the earliest Buddhist sources.
-Tap citations to verify - links go straight to SuttaCentral translations.
+Every answer is grounded in the earliest Buddhist texts.
+Tap inline citations to verify — links go straight to Bhikkhu Sujato's translations on SuttaCentral.
+Transparent scholarship, not hand-wavy magic.

 Daily Dhamma talk

-A personalized teaching each day based on your journey - your lessons, quizzes, and conversations.
+A personalized teaching each morning based on your journey — your lesson history, quiz topics, and conversations.
 1-15 minutes, saved to history.

 47+ guided lessons